 Duration: 1 year full-time

-The Education MA is a one-year full-time course at the University of Sheffield, one of the leading Universities in the UK.
+The MA Education is a one-year full-time course at the University of Sheffield, one of the leading Universities in the UK.
 The course runs from September to August.

 The course is designed for students who do not have professional experience in teaching, but are interested in theory and research relating to learning, teaching and assessment and educational policy.
 It is possible to undertake a placement module in an educational setting as part of this course.